 Venice, Italy, is without a doubt one of the most unique cities in the world.
 This floating city made up of 118 islands and over 400 bridges, has been inhabited as far back as the 10th century and is now listed as a UNESCO World Heritage Site.
-Italy is already a dream with its warm people, romance language, some of the most beloved dishes in the world and Roman history, but what makes this Italian city so extraordinary is that there are absolutely no road vehicles operating within the city; the only method of transport is by foot or via the complex canal system.
-Even the emergency services operate on the canals!
+Italy is already a dream with its warm people, romance language, some of the most beloved dishes in the world and Roman history, but what makes this iconic Italian city so extraordinary is that there are absolutely no road vehicles operating within the city; the only method of transport is by foot or via the complex canal system.
+Even the emergency services operate on the canals of Venice!

 1. Bridge of Sighs